nhannguyen95/algorithms/additional-learning/web-dev/base64.md

 - `0` to `9`
 - `+` and `/`

 These 64 characters are perfectly compatible with any channel.
-Because the encrypted data contains only 64 characters, we can use 6 bits to represent each character (since 2^6 = 64).
+Because the encoded data contains only 64 characters, we can use 6 bits to represent each character (since 2^6 = 64).

 For example: encode `0xAB34` using base64 encoding.